grab/engineering-blog/_posts/2020-08-24-data-gateway.md

 The above flow shows an access denied result because the user doesn’t have the appropriate permissions.

-### Seamless User Experience during the EMR migration
+### Seamless User Experience During the EMR Migration

 We use AWS EMR to deploy Presto as an SQL query engine since deployment is really easy.
 However, without DataGateway, any EMR operations such as terminations, new cluster deployment, config changes, and version upgrades, would require quite a bit of user involvement.
 We would sometimes need users to make changes on their side.
 For example, request users to change the endpoints to connect to suitable clusters.